 Being seen and heard — a must

-In urban chaos, motorcycles are often invisible to other road users.
-To avoid accidents, adopt the right visibility habits: wear gear with reflective elements, turn on your daytime running lights, and avoid vehicles' blind spots.
+In the urban chaos, motorcycles are often invisible to other road users.
+To avoid accidents, adopt the right visibility reflexes: wear gear with reflective elements, turn on your daytime running lights, and avoid cars' blind spots.
 Don't hesitate to honk in case of danger, especially at intersections.

 The more visible you are, the more you reduce the risk of accidents.